yonilerner/cs2-retakes-allocator/README.md

         - `FullBuyPrimary`: The primary weapon for full buy rounds
     - The valid values for each subkey this are any `CsItem` that is a weapon.
       To better understand how `DefaultWeapons` works, here is the default config for `DefaultWeapons` as an example:
-- `ZeusPreference`: Whether or not to give a Zeus.
-Options are `Always` or `Never`.
-Defaults to `Never`.
-- `AllowPreferredWeaponForEveryone`: If `true`, everyone can get the AWP.
-This overrides every other "preferred" weapon setting.
-Defaults to `false`.
-- `MaxPreferredWeaponsPerTeam`: The maximum number of AWPs for each team.
-- `MinPlayersPerTeamForPreferredWeapon`: The minimum number of players on each team necessary for someone to get an AWP.

 ```json
 {
   "DefaultWeapons": {